naobservatory/basecall-workflow/README.md

 The pipeline consists of a single workflow that processes Nanopore POD5 files through several phases:

-1. A **batching phase** where POD5 files are grouped into batches to allow parallelized basecalling
-2. A **basecalling phase** using Dorado in either simplex or duplex mode
+1. A **basecalling phase** using Dorado in either simplex or duplex mode
-3. An optional **demultiplexing phase** for barcoded samples
+2. An optional **demultiplexing phase** for barcoded samples
-4. A final **conversion phase** to generate FASTQ files from BAM output
+3. A final **conversion phase** to generate FASTQ files from BAM output

 ### Pipeline Outputs

-The workflow produces the following key outputs:
+The workflow produces the following outputs:

 1. `raw/`: Directory containing the final FASTQ files
 2. `summary/`: Directory containing basecalling summary statistics